 Something had to be done, and the FIBA ruling could not have come at a better time.

 The country’s basketball governing body, the Basketball Association of the Philippines, immediately forged a deal with the PBA to send only the best Philippine team for the next major international tilt, the 1990 Asian Games in Beijing.

-Thus, the Philippine “Dream Team” was formed, consisting of an all-star dream selection of PBA players, half of which became part of the PBA’s 25 Greatest Players list several years later.
+Thus, the Philippine “Dream Team” consisted of an all-star dream selection of PBA players, half of which became part of the PBA’s 25 Greatest Players lists several years later.

 The team consisted of active players who were making waves in the PBA at that time, including Mon Fernandez, Hector Calma, Samboy Lim, and Yves Dignadice of the Grand Slam-winning San Miguel Beermen, Chito Loyzaga, Dante Gonzalgo, and the late Rey Cuenco of the most popular Anejo Rhum squad, Benjie Paras and Ronnie Magsanoc of Formula Shell, Allan Caidic and Zaldy Realubit of Presto Tivoli, and Alvin Patrimonio of Purefoods Hotdogs.

 Jerry Codinera was originally part of the final lineup However had to beg off due to a bout with hepatitis and was replaced by Realubit.
-Nelson Asaytono and Paul Alvarez were named as alternates However we’re unable to join the team in Beijing.
+Nelson Asaytono and Paul Alvarez were named alternates.
+Unfortunately, however, we’re unable to join the team in Beijing.

 And the coaches?
 No less than living legend Robert Jaworski of Anejo Rhum was named head coach, with Norman Black of San Miguel as his assistant.